zerotier/ZeroTierOne/redis-schema.md

 - Hexadecimal: all hex values must be lower case
 - 16-digit network IDs and 10-digit addresses are left zero-padded to 16 and 10 digits respectively, as they are everywhere else in the ZT1 universe.

-Note: right now KEYS globbing is used in a few places in the code to search for stuff.
-In the future we'll want to add SET/ZSET index fields for these to optimize, but that won't become an issue until there are at least millions of records.
-(Millions of users will give us lots of "good problems to have." :)

 ### Field attribute flags used in this documentation (not in database)

 - ! required